Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 together.
-Make sure to set your roll-up functions and data retentions properly, and whichever statsd version you decide to use, make sure it flushes at the same interval as your graphite schema's. see <a href="https://github.com/etsy/statsd/blob/master/docs/graphite.md">this</a> for more details.
+Make sure to set your roll-up functions and data retentions properly, and whichever statsd version you decide to use, make sure it flushes at the same interval as your graphite schema configuration. see <a href="https://github.com/etsy/statsd/blob/master/docs/graphite.md">this</a> for more details.
-Futhermore, I hope this is an extensive list of gotcha's and will serve to improve our practices at first, and our tools themselves, down to road.
+Furthermore, I hope this is an extensive list of gotchas and will serve to improve our practices at first, and our tools themselves, down to road.